d-zone-org/d-zone/README.md

 [![D-Zone](http://i.imgur.com/PLh059j.gif 'Hippity hop!')](https://pixelatomy.com/dzone/)

+> ⚠️ This is the development branch checkout the [master branch](https://github.com/vegeta897/d-zone/tree/master)

 ## Concept

 **D-Zone** is a graphical simulation meant to abstractly represent the activity in your Discord server.